Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2 lab3.md

 7.From the **Do the following list**, remove any actions that are assigned to **Modify the message security** > **Apply the previous version of OME**.

 8. Choose **Save**.

+## Review
+In this lab, you will complete the following tasks:
++ Updating the EAC mail flow rule